Benefits Of Juicing Celery

 What’s the first thing you do in the morning?
 If you’re following the latest wellness trends, that morning ritual may very well include a tall glass of celery juice.
-Today, I’m going to share celery juice benefits and nutrition facts, and shed some light on why this health craze is catching on like wildfire.
-I also talk about how to make this juice at home and share my experience with it.
+Today, I’m going to share the benefits of juicing celery and shed some light on why this health craze is catching on like wildfire.
+I also talk about how to make celery juice at home and share my experience with it.

 Instagram is putting this trend on full-blast with the hashtag #celeryjuice.
 Just see it for yourself if you don’t believe me.
 Read the claims, and check out what people are saying.
 We’re in an age where this viral attention is tough to ignore, and you might be thinking ‘hey – why not give it a shot?’.
 So, what’s with the celery juice?